Call us today from 9:30am: +44 117 313 3300

 Day 11 - Unique Horse Trails

-Chilcabamba Mountain Lodge offers unique horse ride trail options, which uncover lesser seen sides of Cotopaxi National Park.
-Meet with the chagras in their colourful clothes and sett off towards Cotopaxi and Ruminahui, chasing those amazing views.
+Chilcabamba Mountain Lodge offers unique horse ride trail options, which uncover lesser-seen sides of Cotopaxi National Park.
+Meet with the chagras in their colourful clothes and set off towards Cotopaxi and Ruminahui, chasing those amazing views.
 Meet wild horses along the way, and gallop in coordination with your expert guide.

 Day 12 - A romantic departure

-Following this romantic affair, our guide will escort you to Quito airport feeling divine and with a floral scent in the air.
-Sadly, your flight will be awaiting to take you back home after your epic journey in Ecuador's lesser seen highland regions.
+Following this romantic affair, our guide will escort you to Quito Airport feeling divine and with a floral scent in the air.
+Sadly, your flight will be waiting to take you back home after your epic journey in Ecuador's lesser-seen highland regions.

 Why Wayfairer